srobotta/moodle-tools/README.md

 The script was developed for the new questionbank feature from >4.6.
 It might work with lower versions for Moodle as well.

+## moodle-rsync.sh

+I use this script to synchronize my plugin development from a sepatate folder where the repo is checked out, with my moodle installation where I actually do the development and test my changes.

 ## update_branches.sh

 Runs over all existing branches and does a rebase to the latest upstream version (derived